Fast Convergence of $\Phi$-Divergence Along the Unadjusted Langevin Algorithm and Proximal Sampler

 \section{Discussion}

-We study the mixing time in $\Phi$-divergence for two popular discretizations of the Langevin dynamics, namely the unadjusted Langevin algorithm and the proximal sampler.
+We study the mixing time in $\Phi$-divergence for two popular discretizations of the Langevin dynamics, namely the Unadjusted Langevin Algorithm (ULA) and the Proximal Sampler.
 Our results show mixing to the stationary distributions of these Markov chains under the stationary distributions satisfying $\Phi$-Sobolev inequalities.
-As the proximal sampler is unbiased, this implies mixing to the target distribution $\nu$ of interest.
-However, this is not the case for the ULA, where our mixing guarantees are to the biased limit $\nu^{\eta}$.
+As the Proximal Sampler is unbiased, this implies mixing to the target distribution $\nu$ of interest.
+However, this is not the case for the ULA, where our mixing guarantees are to the biased limit $\nu^{\eta}$ of ULA.
 While $\nu^{\eta}$ can be shown to satisfy a $\Phi$-Sobolev inequality under strong log-concavity of $\nu$ (Lemma~\ref{lem:BiasedLimitProperty}), it is interesting to study what can hold under weaker assumptions on $\nu$.
 For example one can ask if the fact that $\nu^{\eta}$ satisfies a $\Phi$-Sobolev inequality is closed under certain perturbations of $\nu$.
-Alternatively, one can also ask for mixing time results to $\nu$ in $\Phi$-divergence directly, and can also pose all of these questions for other Markov chains such as Hamiltonian Monte Carlo and the underdamped Langevin algorithm.
+Alternatively, one can also ask for biased convergence guarantees of ULA to $\nu$ in $\Phi$-divergence directly.
+One can also pose all of these questions for other Markov chains, such as Hamiltonian Monte Carlo and the underdamped Langevin algorithm.

-Our results are based on strong data processing inequalities in $\Phi$-divergence and proceed by bounding the respective contraction coefficients.
+Our results are based on strong data processing inequalities in $\Phi$-divergence, and proceed by bounding the respective contraction coefficients.
 However, different forms of (strong) data processing inequalities exist, namely in terms of mutual information and $\Phi$-mutual information.
 It is interesting to ask if our approaches can extend to these other forms of strong data processing inequalities, to yield for example, the convergence of the mutual information functional.
 Additionally, we require the function $\Phi$ to be twice differentiable, which prohibits many popular $\Phi$-divergences such as total variation distance and ``hockey-stick'' divergences~\cite{sason2016f}.
 These divergences are popular in differential privacy applications~\cite{asoodeh2020contraction} and it would therefore be instructive to study extensions to such divergences directly.